w3c/wot-security/wot-security-metadata.md

     }

-Note that this relies on the defaults being suitable for the device in question, i.e. using the most common mappings from the abstract interaction patterns to HTTPS verbs.
+Note that this relies on the defaults being suitable for the device in question, i.e. using the most common mappings from the abstract interaction patterns to HTTP verbs (over TLS).

 As a slightly more complex example, suppose we want to disable security for the overheating event for some reason.
 This can be accomplished by modifying the